outofmbufs/pidcontrol/README.md

 - `i` -- for reference: the (unweighted) integral term value.
 NEVER None.
 - `d` -- for reference: the (unweighted) derivative term value.
 NEVER None.

-**PIDHookHookStopped**:
+### PIDHookHookStopped (handler name: PH_hook_stopped)

 If a PIDModifier raises HookStop then the event in question (the _stopped_ event) will not be propagated to the remaining modifiers further down the list.
 Instead, a PIDHookHookStopped event will be sent to those modifiers.

-HANDLER SIGNATURE: `PH_hook_stopped(self, event)`

 READ-ONLY ATTRIBUTES:
 - `event`-- The _stopped_ event.